beaver-lodge/beaver/README.md

 ## MLIR context management

 When calling higher-level APIs, it is ideal not to have MLIR context passing around everywhere.
-To achieve this, we borrow the practice from upstream [MLIR Python Bindings](https://mlir.llvm.org/docs/Bindings/Python/) in LLVM repo and adapt it following Erlang/Elixir idiom.
-The basic idea is that all higher-level APIs are backed by Erlang [`process`](https://www.erlang.org/doc/reference_manual/processes.html) and [`ets`](https://www.erlang.org/doc/man/ets.html) to keep track of the contexts involved at different level of MLIR elements.
-By default it uses the global MLIR context get initialized as Erlang [application](https://www.erlang.org/doc/man/application.html)s start, or you can register a MLIR context for `self()` process.
+If MLIR context is not provided, Attribute and types getters will return an anonymous function taking MLIR context as its argument.
+In Erlang, all values are copied, so it is very safe to pass around these anonymous functions.
+When creating a operation, these functions will be called with the MLIR context in operation state.
+This approach archives both the succinctness and modularity of not having a global MLIR context.

 ## Development